Primeortis/WMAAPrintQueue/README.md

 4. CD into functions directory and install cloud functions dependencies
 5. View development build (bun dev or vite run dev)
 6. Run the firebase cloud functions emulator (firebase start:emulators)

+Visit the Wiki to get help using the different features, and to read developer notes.